finos/datahelix/generator/resources/partitioning-tests/README.md

 ## expected-partitioning.json

 The expected-partitioning.json file is used to model the partitioned tree in the generator and can be thought of as the expected side of the test.
-The JSON is designed to model the partitioned tree object almost exactly with one different: The type field is used for the Jackson library so that the type can be mapped to the correct DTO.
+The JSON is designed to model the partitioned tree object almost exactly with one difference: The type field is used for the Jackson library so that the type can be mapped to the correct DTO.
+The order of the tres, decision and atomic constraints are unimportant for testing the comparison of the expected with the actual.